dawsoncnc/python-novice-inflammation/README.md

 [![Create a Slack Account with us][create_slack_svg]][slack_heroku_invite] [![Slack Status][slack_channel_status]][slack_channel_url]

 An introduction to Python for non-programmers using inflammation data.
+Forked from swcarpentry.

 ## About the Lesson